-Tall or Short? — While the standard length-to-width ratio of an oval cut is 1.35–1.50, whether you should purchase a longer or wider oval is entirely up to the look that you and your significant other prefer.
-A more elongated oval cut will appear striking, while a wide oval engagement ring will appear slightly softer.
-If you know that your oval-cut diamond will be surrounded by accent stones, be sure to choose a narrower length-to-width ratio.
+While the standard length-to-width ratio of an oval cut is 1.35–1.50, whether you should purchase a longer or wider oval is entirely up to the look that you and your significant other prefer.
+A more elongated oval cut will appear striking.
+A wide oval engagement ring will appear slightly softer.
+If you know that accent stones will surround your oval-cut diamond, choose a narrower length-to-width ratio.

-Mind the Bowtie — Every oval-cut diamond ring will have a trace of the bow tie effect, which looks like a shadow in the center of the diamond.
-Usually, a mild bow tie will enhance the unique beauty of the diamond, but if the bow tie effect is especially obvious, you may want to avoid that particular gem.
-The bow tie effect is best identified with visual inspection.
-Ask the jeweler who analyzes your ring to view the certification report, just to be sure that the bow tie in your diamond matches its notation on the certificate.
+Every oval-cut diamond ring will have a trace of the bow tie effect, which looks like a shadow in the center of the diamond.
+Usually, a mild bow tie will enhance the unique beauty of the diamond, but if the bow tie effect is too pronounced, you may want to avoid that particular gem.
+The bow tie effect is best identified with a visual inspection.
+Ask the jeweler who analyzes your ring to view the certification report to be sure that the bow tie in your diamond matches its notation on the certificate.

-Room to Shine — On average, 1 carat oval diamonds have a 10% larger surface area than 1 carat round diamonds.
-Because of this special surface area difference, oval diamonds appear larger than round diamonds with the same carat weight.
-Ultimately, when you purchase an oval diamond engagement ring, you can get a diamond that appears bigger than its carat, or you can purchase a lower carat weight with the same appearance as a higher carat gemstone.
+On average, 1-carat oval diamonds have a 10% larger surface area than 1-carat round diamonds.
+Because of this particular surface area difference, oval diamonds appear larger than round diamonds with the same carat weight.
+When you purchase an oval diamond engagement ring, you can get a diamond that appears more significant than its carat, or you can buy a lower carat weight with the same appearance as a higher carat gemstone.